fpgmaas/cookiecutter-poetry/docs/features/cicd.md

----
-title: CI/CD with Github actions
+# CI/CD with Github actions
----

 when `include_github_actions` is set to `"y"`, a `.github` directory is added with the following structure: